chris-neely/aws-scripts/README.md

 ## aws workspaces

+- create-workspace.ps1 - Create AWS workspaces based off of a CSV file of users
-- get-workspaces.ps1 -Create a CSV report of all workspaces in a specific AWS Region
+- get-workspaces.ps1 - Create a CSV report of all workspaces in a specific AWS Region

 # ec2 instances